-FORM 10-Q

-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended September 30, 2021

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-40808

-(Exact Name of Registrant as Specified in its Charter)

-Delaware (State or other jurisdiction of incorporation or organization) 86-1746728 (I.R.S.
-Employer Identification No.)

-590 Plant Road, Dresden, NY 14441 (Address of principal executive offices)

-14441 (Zip Code)

-Registrant's telephone number, including area code: (315) 536-2359

-Securities registered pursuant to Section 12(b) of the Act:

-Trading Name of each exchange Title of each class symbol(s) on which registered Class A Common Stock, \$0.0001 par value GREE The Nasdaq Global Select Market 8.50% Senior Notes due 2026 GREEL The Nasdaq Global Select Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🖾 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer Smaller reporting company X

-Emerging growth company \times
+FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO 1934 O SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the q uarterly period ended Septem ber 30, 2021 • OR ☐ TRANSITION REPORT PURSUANT TO 1934 O SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the trans sition period from to Co ommission File Number: 001-4 10808 Generation F me of Registrant as Specified in Holdings Inc. n its Charter) Delaware (State or other jurisdiction of incorporation or organization) 86-1746728 (I.R.S.
+Employer Identification No.) 590 Plant Road, Dresden, NY 14441 (Address of principal executive offices) 14441 (Zip Code) Registrant's telep ohone number, including area code: (315) 536-2359 Securities re gistered pursuant to Section 1 2(b) of the Act: Name of each exchange Title of each class Class A Common Stock, \$0.0001 par value symbol(s) GREE on which registered The Nasdaq Global Select Market 8.50% Senior Notes due 2026 GREEL The Nasdaq Global Select Market Indicate by check mark whether the registrant (1) has 1934 during the preceding 12 months (or for such shorter p filing requirements for the past 90 days.
+Yes \boxtimes No \square filed by Section 13 or 15(d) of the Securities Exchange Act of uired to file such reports), and (2) has been subject to such eractive Data File required to be submitted pursuant to Rule uch shorter period that the registrant was required to submit ted filer, a non-accelerated filer, smaller reporting company, ed filer," "smaller reporting company," and "emerging growth Large accelerated filer □ Accelerated filer \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box